Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Economic Leakage: Profits and IP Sent Overseas

-Exploitation of Australia’s R&D Tax Incentive Program
+Australia’s R&D Tax Incentive Program

-Limited Tax Contributions from Defence Primes
+Limited Tax Contributions

 Lockheed Martin